rachelng-rpas/openreoc/articles/Record-Keeping Guide/02-record-types.md

 ### B2.
 Training Log — s10.03(2)

-**What it is:** A chronological record of all **internal training** (non-RePL) conducted under the ReOC.
+**What it is:** A record of all **internal training** (non-RePL) conducted under the ReOC.
 This includes induction training, type ratings, competency assessments, observer/ground handler training, recurrent training, and any other training activity managed by the CRP.

 MOS 101 s10.03(2) requires the CRP to keep a record of the training given to each person.
 The record must include specific details about the when, what, and outcome of the training.